 We offer this as well as ongoing holistic care to ensure that food allergy has as little impact as possible on day to day life.
 This includes working in partnership with expert allergy dieticians.

 Food allergies can be daunting, especially for parents with a baby or child who is a sufferer.
-To help parents with children with food allergies, Dr Fox has written a definitive guide to managing your child’s food allergy, ‘The Allergy Free Baby & Toddler Book’ available on Amazon.
+To help parents with children with food allergies, Prof Fox has written a definitive guide to managing your child’s food allergy, ‘The Allergy Free Baby & Toddler Book’ available on Amazon.

-Dr Fox has also spoken to The Today Programme on the topic of food allergies.
+Prof Fox has also spoken to The Today Programme on the topic of food allergies.